 We provide confidential support and information to families and professionals in a number of ways including digital, telephone and email services.

-Our Helpline provides general information for guidance on group B Strep and is accessed more than 1200 times a month.
+Our Helpline provides general information for guidance on group B Strep and is accessed around 160 times a month.
 This ranges from straightforward enquiries seeking information on where to get GBS testing to much lengthier conversations, with parents needing to understand much more in-depth the issues around GBS.

 The average call time with a parent who has had a baby affected by GBS is approximately 30 minutes.